Table of Contents

 The capabilities and breadth of the cloud are enormous.
 The IT industry broke it into three categories to help better define use cases.

-- a) Software as a Service (SaaS) – software is owned, delivered and managed remotely by one or more providers.
+a) Software as a Service (SaaS) – software is owned, delivered, and managed remotely by one or more providers.
 To start, Software-as-a-Service, or SaaS, is a popular way of accessing and paying for software.
 Instead of installing software on your own servers, SaaS companies enable you to rent software that’s hosted, this is typically the case for a monthly or yearly subscription fee.
-More and more CRM, marketing, and finance related tools use SaaS business intelligence and technology, and even Adobe’s Creative Suite has adopted the model.
+More and more CRM, marketing, and finance-related tools use SaaS business intelligence and technology, and even Adobe’s Creative Suite has adopted the model.

-- b) Infrastructure as a Service (IaaS) – compute resources, complemented by storage and networking capabilities are owned and hosted by providers and available to customers on-demand.
+b) Infrastructure as a Service (IaaS) – compute resources, complemented by storage and networking capabilities are owned and hosted by providers and available to customers on-demand.

-- c) Platform as a Service (PaaS) – the broad collection of application infrastructure (middleware) services.
-These services include application platform, integration, business process management and database services.
+c) Platform as a Service (PaaS) – the broad collection of application infrastructure (middleware) services.
+These services include application platform, integration, business process management, and database services.

 It is evident that the cloud is expanding.
-Since we live in a digital age, where data discovery and big data simply surpass the traditional storage and manual implementation and manipulation of business information, companies are searching for the best possible solution of handling data.
-Traditional spreadsheets no longer serve their purpose, there is just too much data to store, manage and analyze.
+Since we live in a digital age, where data discovery and big data simply surpass the traditional storage and manual implementation and manipulation of information, companies are searching for the best possible solution for handling data.
+Traditional spreadsheets no longer serve their purpose; there is just too much data to store, manage and analyze.
 Be it in the form of online BI tools, or an online data visualization system, a company must address where and how to store its data.
 Even the most traditional sectors have to adjust:

 “In an effort to do everything from offer better in-store customer service to fully leverage advances in manufacturing, companies from even most traditional and change-resistant sectors are seeing the writing on the wall: Cloud technology strategies cut cost and risk.” – Lalit Bhatt, Project Leader at Maruti Techlabs.

 Though the opportunities are great, this explosion hasn’t come without issues in cloud computing.
-We discussed already some of these cloud computing challenges when comparing cloud vs on premise BI strategies.
-Now let’s go over more of those challenges organizations are facing, and how they are being addressed.
+We already discussed some of these cloud computing challenges when comparing cloud vs on premise BI strategies.
+Now let’s go over more of those challenges organizations are facing and how they are being addressed.

 What Are The Challenges Of Cloud Computing?

-In January 2018, RightScale conducted its annual State of the Cloud Survey on the latest cloud trends.
-They questioned 997 technical professionals across a broad cross-section of organizations about their adoption of cloud infrastructure.
+Recently, Flexera conducted its annual State of the Cloud Survey on the latest cloud trends.
+They questioned 750 cloud decision-makers and users across a broad cross-section of organizations about their adoption of cloud infrastructure.
 Their findings were insightful, especially in regard to current challenges.